GeorgeDiNicola/blackjack-game/README.md

 Note: This game does NOT allow the player to purchase insurance.

 # How to play in the terminal
-*The game initializes with the player having $100 to spend betting on the game.
+-The game initializes with the player having $100 to spend betting on the game.
-*The game will begin by asking for a wager.
+-The game will begin by asking for a wager.
 You may choose to wager $1, $5, $10, or $20 (when you type these, do NOT type the dollar sign).
-*
+-If the first two cards you receive have an equal rank (ex: "Q" and "Q"), then you will be asked if you would like to split.
+Inputting the letter "Y" will allow you to split and from then on you will play using two hands.
+In addition your wager will double since the newly dealt hand will need to match the wager you initially made.
+If you choose "N" to indicate no, then the game will go on as normal (using one hand).
+You may only split once during the game.
+-If the first two cards you receive are not equal in rank, then you will be asked if you would like to Hit (H), Stand (S), or Double Down (D).
+Above the prompt, the game's decision assistant will suggest the best choice to make based on probablitiy of winning.